Cocomos/MacZcashMiner/README.md

 ## Supported Versions

 As I do not have any great resources, I can only test on what I have.
 So at this time I only know that it runs on OS X Sierra 10.12.2.
 That does not mean that it cannot run on other versions, nor does that mean it will never run on any other version.
 I ask the public to check their OS version, attempt to run the program, and report errors/successes.
 This repository will be updated as time goes.
+Below is the list of known working versions.

 ### OS X Sierra
 	10.12.2